justinkelly/primo-misspell/ReadMe.md

     alterior ulterior
     athiest atheist

-Where the incorrect spelling is the first word followed by a space then the corret spelling Note the or in the alot statement, this allows you to define to spelling results
+Where the incorrect spelling is the first word followed by a space then the corret spelling.
+Note the *or* in the alot statement, this allows you to define multiple spelling results

 I've added a sample into the custom_misspell.txt for a common misspelling of our Instituion name